danbev/learning-ai/notes/fine-tuning.md

 ### Fine-tuning
-This is the process of taking the pre-trained model and training it on a specific task.
+This is the process of taking the pre-trained model and training it on a specific task, or specific domain knowledge that might not have been present ( or not enough) in the training input data.
 This is where things like making the model be an expert in answering questions (chat), or generating code.
 We need to make sure that the data we use here is also pre-processed similar to what was done for the pre-training data.